codecues/aimanager/_posts/2026-01-10-Blackwell.md

 NVIDIA faced a unique challenge: how do you maintain dominance when competitors (and even your own customers) start claiming that "smaller, cheaper models" (like DeepSeek) might make massive GPU clusters unnecessary?

-1. The "Mid-Cycle Flip" (Annualization Strategy) Before Blackwell, NVIDIA released a major architecture every two years (Ampere in 2020, Hopper in 2022, Blackwell in 2024).
+A. The "Mid-Cycle Flip" (Annualization Strategy) Before Blackwell, NVIDIA released a major architecture every two years (Ampere in 2020, Hopper in 2022, Blackwell in 2024).

 The Story: Internal NVIDIA realized that the AI market was moving faster than silicon manufacturing could keep up.
 Instead of waiting for the 2026 "Rubin" architecture, they launched the B300 Ultra as a mid-cycle "kicker."

 -> They shifted from a "Tick-Tock" cycle to an annual release cadence.
 This prevented "procurement pauses," where customers stop buying because they are waiting for the next big thing.
 By releasing an "Ultra" version with 288GB of memory (a 50% jump over the B200), they gave customers a reason to keep spending mid-lifecycle.

-2. Solving the "DeepSeek Doubt" (The Pivot to Reasoning) When the DeepSeek-R1 models showed that you could get high performance with fewer resources, it created a PR crisis for high-end hardware.
+B. Solving the "DeepSeek Doubt" (The Pivot to Reasoning) When the DeepSeek-R1 models showed that you could get high performance with fewer resources, it created a PR crisis for high-end hardware.

 -> Rebranded the B300 from a "Training Chip" to a "Reasoning Platform."
 They argued that while training might get more efficient, "Reasoning" (AI thinking through a problem) requires more compute at the moment the user asks a question.